Facepunch/chippy-docs/docs/tutorials/bullet.md

 	This bullet spends `0.5` seconds in its first keyframe, eases the values to the 2nd keyframe with the easing type `QuadOut` (quickly approach target value, then slow down as you reach it), then spends `1` second easing in to the 3rd keyframe with an easing type of `QuadIn` (slowly begin changing to target value, then quickly reach it).

 	You can see that the `width` of the bullet quickly reaches the value in keyframe 1 (the second keyframe), before slowly easing into the large `width` in keyframe 2.
-Since keyframe 2 does not specify a new `length`, `opacity`, etc, the bullet continues to use the last value that was set.
+Since keyframe 2 does not specify a new `length`, `opacity`, etc, the bullet continues to use the previously set value.

 ### Shape